0 min read

 Google is pretty clear here: It is your responsibility to start properly tagging links if they are placed following an exchange of money.

 How do you do that?
 Well, for a lot of CMS’s they will very clearly let you do it natively.
 Otherwise, there are plugins.
-For a more manual view, what we’re talking about here is “rel” tags in the <a href> HTML element.
+For a more manual view, what we’re talking about here is “rel” tags in the HTML element.

 It would look like this: